Konst-Is/IndexedString/README.md

 For this reason, the standard String type in Swift has a subscript that takes the `String.Index` type instead of `Int`.
 In order to access a character in a string by such an index, you have to write cumbersome and inconvenient constructions.

-IndexedString is a Swift package that contains the String extension.
+IndexedString is a Swift Package that contains the String extension.
 It will make your work with String more convenient.
 You will get the ability to use integer subscript.
 As a result, operations like cut, delete, replace part of a string are performed very conveniently.
 In addition, visual presentation of a collection of extended grapheme clusters in String is implemented.